abrayall/hummingbird/README.md

   [/opt/hummingbird]$ bin/hummingbird /opt/java/1.8.0_144/jre
   ```

+  Notes:
   - The JRE specified will be updated in place.
   - The JRE can then be tar'ed up and redistributed with any application.

 ## Schedule
   - [x] v0.1.0 - Support removing all unnecessary files